 The surface of the sealed laneway is extremely degraded.
 Using so much of the land area of the reserve for an unnecessary black bitumen laneway seems undesirable.
-A better use, and one that is possibly less expensive than resurfacing the unsightly laneway, would be to replace it with a buffer area from the Bowls Club consisting of a mown grass walkway, possibly with vehicle access only for emergencies, alongside a strip of land added to the eastern edge of the bushland area to make that bushland strip more viable.
+A better use, and one that is possibly less expensive than resurfacing that unsightly laneway, would be to replace it with a buffer area from the Bowls Club consisting of a paved path for pedestrians, cyclists and mobility scooters, alongside a strip of land planted with bush to extend the bushland area east to make the existing 10-metre wide bushland strip more viable.

 BUSHLAND: This contains the only Manna Gums (Eucalyptus pryoriana) left on the Reserve.
 Two are large and healthy, but the biggest one is dead, and should be replaced.
 There is also a Sweet Bursaria (Bursaria spinosa) and several Acacias (probably Acacia implexa).
 The remaining bushland is Coast Tea Tree (Leptospermum laevigatum) and Seaberry Saltbush (Rhagodia baccata).